borstlab/reversephi_paper/README.md

 ## Neural mechanisms underlying sensitivity to reverse-phi motion in the fly

-Leonhardt, Meier, Serbe, Eichner & Borst (2017)
+Leonhardt A, Meier M, Serbe E, Eichner H, Borst A (2017) Neural mechanisms underlying sensitivity to reverse-phi motion in the fly.
+PLoS ONE 12(12): e0189019. https://doi.org/10.1371/journal.pone.0189019

 MPI for Neurobiology, Martinsried